rjbrown57/binman/Readme.md

       args: ["build","-t","{{ .project }}","--build-arg","VERSION={{ .version }}","--build-arg","FILENAME={{ .filename }}","/home/myuser/binMan/repos/{{ .org }}/{{ .project }}/"]
 ```

-For this to work you must pace a docker file at `~/binMan/repos/rjbrown57/binman/Dockerfile`.
+For this to work you must place a docker file at `~/binMan/repos/rjbrown57/binman/Dockerfile`.
 An example of the Dockerfile is

 ```Dockerfile
 FROM ubuntu:22.04